2014 Ontario general election

 The 2014 Ontario general election was held on June 12, 2014, to elect the members of the 41st Parliament of Ontario.
 The Liberal Party won a majority of seats in the legislature, allowing its leader, Kathleen Wynne, to continue as premier, moving from a minority to majority government.
 This was the Liberals' fourth consecutive win since 2003 and an improvement from their performance in the 2011 election.
 The Progressive Conservatives under Tim Hudak were returned to the official opposition; following the election loss, Hudak announced his resignation as Progressive Conservative leader.
 The New Democratic Party under Andrea Horwath remained in third place, albeit with an improved share of the popular vote.

 The election was called on May 2, 2014, by Lieutenant Governor David Onley, upon the recommendation of Wynne following the announcement that the NDP, whose support was critical to the survival of the Liberals' minority government in the Legislative Assembly, would vote against the Liberals' proposed budget.

-With the election, Wynne became the first lesbian woman to lead her party to a majority victory in an Ontario general election.
+With the election, Wynne became the first woman and the first openly gay person to lead a party to a majority victory in an Ontario general election.